yetianmed/subcortex/README.md

 **Atlas scales:** The atlas is available in four scales, labeled Scale I-IV.
 Scale I is the coarsest atlas and recapitulates 8 well-known anatomical nuclei, while Scale IV is the finest and delineates 27 bilateral regions of the subcortex.
 Each scale is bilaterally symmetric and defines a self-contained parcellation atlas.

 **Downloading the atlas:** The group-consensus atlas is provided in NIFTI and CIFTI (dlabel) format for download in the directory called *Group-Parcellation*.
 If you are only here to download the atlas, this is the only directory that you need to visit.
 Both 3 and 7 Tesla versions are provided in 6th generation MNI space at voxel resolutions of 2 and 1.6 mm, respectively.
 This is the same space used by the Human Connectome Project.
 To facilitate whole-brain connectome mapping, the 3T version of the atlas has been integrated into several existing cortex-only parcellation atlases and the combined subcortex-cortex atlases are provided for download in CIFTI format.
+A naming convention (nomenclature) for all regions is provided in a text file that accompanies each atlas scale.

+**Subcortical mask** The volumetric mask used to define subcortical voxels differs slightly

+**What atlas scale should I use?**

 **How was the atlas mapped?** The guiding principle was reconciliation of two seemingly contradictory representations of brain topography: i) hard boundaries between discrete regions; and, ii) continuous gradients of spatial variation.
 Laplacian eigenmaps were used to represent spatial gradients in resting-state functional connectivity across the subcortical volume.
 An analogue of diffusion MRI tractography, called gradientography, was developed to identify and parameterize gradient magnitude peaks in these spatial gradients.
 Formal model selection and null hypothesis testing was then used to determine whether gradient magnitude peaks were sufficiently large to warrant boundary delineation.
 This process was repeated recursively for each new region delineated, until the null hypothesis of an absence of a boundary could not be rejected for any region after the fourth recursion.